Summary of qualifications of Inge van Nistelrooij (1967)

 - Strong focus on conceptual research, educated by the disciplines of theology, philosophy (phenomenology, hermeneutics, ethics), political theory, feminist theory and care ethics.

-- An inspiring lecturer, trainer, advisor, and publicist on care ethics in the academic as well as the institutional, professional field.
+- An inspiring lecturer, trainer, advisor, writer and publicist on care ethics in the academic as well as the institutional, professional field and for audiences of informal caregivers.

 - Academic interests: keeping the tension alive between theory & qualitative empirical research.